Deep070203/Natural_Language_Processing/README.md

 This repo is to showcase my learning of Natural Language Processing.

-Learned: Data Acquisition, Data Cleaning and Preprocessing, Feature Extraction, Data Modeling and Evaluation Learned Tokenization, Lemmatization, Bag-of-Words, TF-IDF, Naive Bayes Classifier
+Steps: Data Acquisition, Data Cleaning and Preprocessing, Feature Extraction, Data Modeling and Evaluation Learned Tokenization, Lemmatization, Bag-of-Words, TF-IDF, Naive Bayes Classifier

 Used NLTK, sklearn, and spaCy